Syed-OAUJ/GW_PPSS/README.md

 ### Prerequisites

-- [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/download) installed on your computer.
+- [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on your computer.
 If you don't have either yet, Miniconda is the smaller, faster install and is all you need here.
 - `git` installed (to clone the repository).
 Alternatively, you can just download the repo as a ZIP from GitHub and skip the `git clone` step below.

 ### Step-by-step setup